burakcetindev/refiled/README.md

 ## 📅 Planned Future Features (TBI 'In Due Time')

-1. Add an all-lowercase formatting option alongside pirate and normalize, making three formatting choices for files.

-2. Extract location and timestamp data from video metadata.
+1. Extract location and timestamp data from video metadata.

-3. Rename and organize files chronologically and geographically for better management.
+2. Rename and organize files chronologically and geographically for better management.

-4. Automated Cover Image Generation:
+3. Automated Cover Image Generation:
    - Generate 3 to 5 potential cover images per video.
    - Use OpenCV with machine learning or FFmpeg for frame extraction.
    - Interactive selection of the best cover image for each video.